 There are four types of interest rate (fixed interest rate risk, basis risk, Fixing risk and option risk).

-- macro-hedging all transactions that are not micro-hedged.
+- macro-hedging of interest rate risk for all transactions that are not micro-hedged.
 The transactions concerned are mainly (i) loans to the local public sector and (ii) issues of obligations foncières denominated in euros.
 This macro-hedging is obtained as far as possible by matching fixed-rate assets and liabilities via the termination of swaps and, for the rest, by setting up new swaps against Euribor or €str;

 These hedges can be entered into either directly on the market by Caisse Française de Financement Local, or through SFIL, which in turn hedges its resulting position in the market.

-These different types of interest rate risk are monitored, analyzed and managed through:
+These different types of interest rate risk are monitored, analyzed and managed through the monitoring fixed rate, index and fixing gaps.

 Information on CAFFIL’s interest rate risk management is available in the quarterly financial and activity reports.